slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 #

-> &#9432; To be fair, this assumption also renders the Lorentz transformation useless.
+> &#9432; To be fair, this assumption also renders the Lorentz transformation useless in all slower-than-light-speed scenarios.